 As an example, latanoprost (Xalatan®), travoprost (Travatan-Z®), bimatoprost (Lumigan®), and also a new medication called latanoprostene bunod (Vyzulta™), cause eye redness, irritation, and eyelash growth and thickening (some glaucoma patients like this latter side effect).But these medications can also darken the iris color of blue and hazel-eyed patients, cause eyelid darkening or other side effects

 Some of these side effects are less common, and a discussion with your ophthalmologist regarding your specific case is important.
 In addition, you should ask how side effects can be minimized.
 For example, you can limit absorption into your body by practicing “punctal occlusion,” described in Top 10 tips for instilling eyedrops.

-- What are the success rates of the treatments?
+4. What are the success rates of the different treatment options?